thelmstedt/vpn/README.md

     alias -g vpndo="nsenter --target $(docker inspect --format '{{.State.Pid}}' vpn-vpn-1) --net --setuid $(id -u)" alias -g pp="https_proxy=http://localhost:8118 http_proxy=http://localhost:8118"

+### DNS via dnsmasq

+Your vpn may create some resolv.conf entries to point to special vpn dns servers - but this is inside a container now and we don't have access to it from our netns'd host

+we run a dnsmasq on 127.0.0.53 to proxy the dns-defined DNS servers

+we also test each one since my corporate vpns keep randomly breaking

+### testing

 Now we can test namespace usage:

     vpndo whoami
     vpndo id

 We now have a VPN in a network namespace, a http(s) proxy on localhost:8118, and a socks5 proxy on localhost:1080